anoma/taiga/book/src/exec_examples.md

 ### 2. Three-party barter

-Three parties, Alice, Bob, and Charlie, are looking for some assets in exchange for something else.
+Alice, Bob, and Charlie, are looking for some NFTs in exchange for other NFTs.
 Their intents can be matched into a three-party bartering cycle.
 Let's see step by step how this happens.

 **Note**: parties don't ask for a three-party bartering explicitly.

 **Note**: in the example below each party uses the intent app to describe simple requests that can be satisfied without the intent app.
-It helps to show how the intent app can be used without making the diagram and the example overcomplicated.
+Even though it isn't necessary to use the intent application for simple requests, it helps to show how the intent app can be used without making the diagram and the example overcomplicated.

 ![img.png](images/exec_3_party.png)

 **Step 1-2**: The users create their intent userVPs.
 It doesn't have to happen at the same time for all users, but for simplicity we describe it as one step.
 The intent userVPs of all three users have the same structure: users are willing to spend their asset (Alice - a star, Bob - a dolphin, Charlie - a tree) in exchange for some other asset, and once the user receives the desired asset, the user's intent is satisfied.
 Users create their initial partial transactions spending the asset they want to give away (Alice ptx, Bob ptx, and Charlie ptx).

 **Step 3**: A solver sees Alice's ptx and Bob's ptx, matches them together, and creates a new partial transaction (expecting to find a third ptx to create the cycle).
 Alice's intent userVP is satisfied, and her intent note can be spent.
 The solver adds the required VP proofs to the freshly created partial transactions.